Monday - Thursday: 10:00 a.m. - 4:00 p.m.

 We are here to help you

-At Eastern Michigan University, the ombuds helps students resolve concerns, problems, or conflicts with regards to University policies, procedures, and decisions.
-The ombuds provides for a confidential and neutral place for students to come to express their concerns.
-Students work with the ombuds to identify steps that may be taken to achieve a timely and fair resolution to a problem.
+At Eastern Michigan University, the Ombuds helps students resolve concerns, problems, or conflicts with regards to University policies, procedures, and decisions.
+The Ombuds provides for an informal and neutral place for students to come to express their concerns.
+Students work with the Ombuds to identify steps that may be taken to achieve a timely and fair resolution to a problem.

-The ombuds may collaborate with others in the University community regarding student concerns.
-The ombuds is interested in both issue resolution and prevention in resolving both academic and non-academic concerns.
+The Ombuds collaborates with others in the University community regarding student concerns and conflict resolution.
+The Ombuds is interested in adherence to policy, issue resolution and prevention in resolving both academic and non-academic concerns.

 What can the Ombuds do for you?

 - Listen and discuss questions, concerns, and complaints of students about the functioning of the university, including policies and procedures, the actions of others, and unfair treatment.